 Boat collisions often result in significant financial losses.
 If there is damage to the person’s boat or its contents, he or she could seek compensation for property damage.
 There may be immediate medical bills for emergency treatment as well as ongoing expenses for pain medications or physical therapy.
 Additionally, if a person is catastrophically injured in a boat wreck, he or she may be unable to work, resulting in lost wages or future earning capacity.
 The negligent party or parties must compensate the claimant for these expenses.

 If an accident causes permanent damage, like disfigurement, the negligent party may be required to compensate a claimant for emotional harm.
 Pain and suffering is also compensable.
-An experienced watercraft accident attorney could negotiate for the highest award possible to meet all the plaintiff’s needs.
+An experienced watercraft accident attorney in State College could negotiate for the highest award possible to meet all the plaintiff’s needs.

 Under 42 Pa.
 Con.
 Stat. §5524, people who wish to file suit over personal injuries have only two years after their watercraft accident in which to do so.
 Failure to do so will result in the case being time-barred, which will almost certainly prohibit any kind of civil recovery whatsoever.